What Is L-Theanine?

 An extract derived from the dry leaves of artichoke tree can be a powerful antioxidant agent, based on the fact that artichoke extract boasts strong antioxidant properties 28.
 When combined with another powerful antioxidant like L-Theanine, this extract can help speed up the antioxidant activity of L-Theanine, thus making it even more powerful.

 Clinical tests 29 have shown that caffeine and L-Theanine can boost cognitive response and mood when paired together.
 Since caffeine is potent, especially in high quantities, adding L-Theanine to caffeine can significantly reduce its effectiveness.
 The right dosage to follow when stacking L-Theanine with caffeine is a ratio of 1:4.
 That means 400mg of the amino acid should be paired with 100mg of caffeine.

 This edible mushroom is also stocked in gourmet food stores in a supplement version, and it can easily be stacked with L-Theanine to counter depression and anxiety.
 Numerous studies have been conducted in a bid to discover the mushroom’s full potential and noted that it can significantly boost cognitive functionality.

 There are several herbs and supplements that have similar effects as L-Theanine, and can be used as alternatives to this amino acid:

 Just like L-Theanine, Ginger boasts of extremely powerful antioxidants effects 30 thus making a suitable alternative to L-Theanine supplements.
 Due to its powerful oxidation effects, ginger is suitable for healing nerve damage and reducing inflammation.
 Antioxidants can be used for treating acute central nervous system injury, through antioxidants therapy 31.
 This makes ginger an effective antioxidant agent for fighting nerve damage.

 This herb has a thing in common with L-Theanine.
-The two have been associated with improved immune system.
+The two have been associated with an improved immune system.
 While Echinacea has several medicinal uses 32, it is most noted for the vital role it plays when it comes to boosting the immune system.
 It can easily stimulate the immune system 33 to boost immune cell response.